Legis Daily

 Paul A. Gosar (Republican)Jeff Crank (Republican)Adam Gray (Democratic)

-Environment Subcommittee, Energy and Commerce Committee
+Environment Subcommittee, Environment and Public Works Committee, Energy and Commerce Committee

 • Introduced